DannyBoyNYC/5-D3-bar-chart/readme.md

 Looking at the scatter plot we just made, we can see the daily humidity values from the dots' vertical placement but it's hard to answer our questions - do most of our dots fall close the middle of the chart?
 We're not entirely sure.

-Instead, let's make a histogram.
+Instead, let's make a histogram that plots a single metric - humidity.

 ## Histogram

 A histogram is a bar chart that shows the distribution of one metric, with the metric values on the x axis and the frequency of values on the y axis.

 In order to show the frequency, _values are placed in equally-sized bins_ (visualized as individual bars).

 For example, we could make bins for dew point temperatures that span 10 degrees - these would look something like `[0-10, 10-20, 20-30, ...]`.
 A dew point of 15 degrees would be counted in the second bin: `10-20`.

 The number of and size of bins is up to the implementor - you could have a histogram with only 3 bins or one with 100 bins.
 There are standards that can be followed - check out [d3's built-in formulas](https://github.com/d3/d3-array#bin-thresholds) and the [examples for bins](https://github.com/d3/d3-array#bins) - but we can generally decide the number based on what suits the data and what's easy to read.

-Our goal is to make a histogram of humidity values.
-This will show us the distribution of humidity values and help answer our questions.
+Our goal to make a histogram of humidity values will show us the distribution of humidity values and help answer the questions:

 - Do most days stay around the same level of humidity?
 - Or are there two types of days: humid and dry?
-Are there crazy humid days?
+Are there extremely humid days?

 ## Chart checklist